altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 'R::No, not really.'
 *Her stomach growled, she looked down - annoyed - she had just eaten* 'R::Yeah, get used to that.'
-*Rossin gestured towards the door*
+*Rossin gestured towards the door.
-*They started walking out of the station*
+They started walking out of the station*
 "M::Always being hungry?"
 *Rossin nodded*
 'R::The food in first class is excellent.